dinhviettoanle/PIE_flight_assistant_2021/README.md

 - [ ] Speech Recognition : it doesn't know when the user is spelling or not.
 Ex : for an ICAO airport containing "..RU", it understands ".. are you"
 - [ ] Query WeatherAtWaypoint is impossible to detect using SpeechRecognition
 - [ ] The app often (always) crashes when it runs for a long time.
 See `FlightSpecificQueryHandlerFR24.query_dynamic_data()`
+- [ ] The app does not work on Firefox (and not well on Edge) : SpeechRecognition is not [supported](https://developer.mozilla.org/fr/docs/Web/API/SpeechRecognition#compatibilit%C3%A9_des_navigateurs)